 FCL (Full Container Load) vs. LCL (Less-than-Container-Load)

-This can save you money, but it’s generally only done by companies that handle lots of moves to Alaska, like some of the big van line agents in West Coast cities like Portland and Seattle.
+This can reduce cost, but it’s generally only done by companies that handle many moves to Alaska from West Coast cities like Portland and Seattle.

-It’s also worth mentioning that if you’re moving less than 1,000 pounds of household goods, your mover may pack your belongings into a small wooden shipping vault and then load it into a larger container.
+In addition, if you’re moving less than 1,000 pounds of household goods, your mover may pack your belongings into a small wooden shipping vault and load it inside a 20 or 40-foot shipping container.

 Did You Know?